 - No flip-around screen for vlogging

 - Single card slot

 So, all in all, we are very impressed with the Z7 because it is the best-rounded stills and video camera ever launched by Nikon.

-Thus, Nikon has indeed been successful in creating a classic mirrorless camera that is both great and superbly made.
-Add it to your gear and let it weave magic for you!
+Thus, Nikon has indeed successfully created a classic mirrorless camera that is both great and superbly made.
+Add it to your gear <- Affiliate Link 🙂 and let it weave magic for you!

 We are sorry that this post was not useful for you!